-In order to achieve the objectives set out in this Policy, the Company and the Group have a division reporting to the Company's Human Resources Division that is responsible for implementing, monitoring and verifying compliance with this Policy.
+In order to achieve the objectives set out in this Policy, the Company and the Group have a division reporting to the Company's Human Resources and Security Division that is responsible for implementing, monitoring and verifying compliance with this Policy.

 This Policy was initially approved by the Board of Directors on 16 December 2008 as the Equality and Reconciliation Policy.
 Subsequently, as a result of the Company's pioneer spirit and the process of ongoing review of the Governance and Sustainability System, it approved a Diversity and Inclusion Policy.
-On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy.
+On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy, which was last amended on 26 April 2022.